 Both horses are people lovers.
 Maree is one of the most easygoing horses I’ve ever known.
-She never squirms on the crossties; she takes the bit without a fuss; and she doesn’t run away when you approach with a
+She never squirms on the crossties; she takes the bit without a fuss; she doesn’t run away in the pasture when you approach with a halter.

 At first, the two horses were kept separate.

-By reading their body language, Sensei knew from the very beginning that these two horses despised one another like a Republican and a Democrat in a general election year.
+By reading body language, Sensei knew from the beginning that these two horses despised one another like Republicand and Democrats in a general-election year.

-Ears plastered back, Maree responded by going straight after Habakuk, ramming the great horse like an irate torpedo.
+Ears plastered back, Maree responded by lunging after Habakuk, ramming the great horse like an irate torpedo.

 It was on.

 Habakuk wheeled and delivered a swift kick to Maree’s butt.
 Maree responded in kind with a powerful blow from those very same hindquarters.

 Despite the size difference, the feisty little alpha mare had no intention of backing down.
 The two exchanged blows for what seemed like an eternity, but was actually closer to a minute and a half.

 Mutual exhaustion ended the fight.
 Despite Maree’s noble effort, Habakuk seemed to have proved his point and gained the edge.
 Both combatants were a little sore for a few days.